IBM/Ansible-Automation-Platform-L3/docs/Part 4/02 IBMer Accreditation.md

 6. Seller closed the demo with a **call to action** for the client that could include: a workshop, a deeper dive into theproduct meeting, MVP engagements, and so on.

-!!! note "Keys to success"
+!!! note "KEYS TO SUCCESS"
     Be sure to incorporate each of these themes and topics into your Stand & Deliver recording, touching on each of them as you run through an end-to-end delivery of the full lab.
 Good luck!